Yee Peng and Loy Krathong 2019 in Chiang Mai: A Spectacle of Lights

 This is also the place where we expect the festival to start on the 11th, with after around 18:30 the first candle lighting ceremony.
 Across the street, at the Lanna Folklore Museum, some of the official events of Yee Peng festival takes place from around 19:00.
 These include traditional (Lanna) dance performances and beauty contests.
 However, the official opening in 2019 is likely to be at Thae Pae Gate (a 5 minute walk from there).
 The Yee Peng Lantern Procession Contest will start there around 19:00 and will move over Thae Pae Road to the Night Bazaar.
 Chiang Mai Municipality Office will meanwhile host a Yee Peng Kids Contest.
 You can find the Municipality Office by going all the way down Thae Pae Road and turning left before the bridge.
 In this area, on either Thursday or Friday, boat races will take place on the Ping river.

-Yee Peng mass lantern release events on Tuesday the 12th and Wednesday the 13th of November
+Yee Peng mass lantern release event on Tuesday the 11th and Wednesday the 12th of November

-On Yee Peng, there are two mass lantern release events.
-The second biggest one is at the Horizon Village, 40 minutes East of the city in Doi Saket.
-It takes place on both the 12th and 13th (Tuesday and Wednesday) and starts around 16:00.
-The event includes traditional and modern Northern Thai (Lanna) foods and cultural events, entertainment by the Lanna Wisdom School, music as well as religious happenings and a botanical garden tour.
+On Yee Peng, there are a few mass lantern release events.
+The biggest one is at the Cowboy Army Riding Club (CAD), 30 minutes North of Chiang Mai in Maerim.
+It takes place on both the 11th and 12th (Monday and Tuesday) and starts around 17:00.
+The event includes traditional and modern Northern Thai (Lanna) foods and cultural events, entertainment by the Lanna Wisdom School, music as well as religious happenings.
 And of course, the simultaneous release of thousands of lanterns!
-There will be 3000 tickets available for each day.
+There will be 5000 tickets available for each day.

-Tickets cost 3199 Baht per person including pick up and drop off with a red pick up truck from the city of Chiang Mai.
+Tickets for the CAD Khomloy Sky Lanterns Festival 2019 cost 4300 Baht per person including pick up and drop off with a red pick up truck from the meeting point in the city of Chiang Mai.
 Pick up meeting point will be at the Old Chiang Mai Cultural Center at 16:00 and you will return here around 23:00.
 Tickets include 2 lanterns, Thai buffet dinner, souvenir, transportation and a bottle of water.
-At PM Tours we offer tickets to this event, so just scroll down to go to the booking form or contact us for more information.
+Children younger than 8 can join the event for free but have to pay 200 Baht for transportation.
+VIP Ticket are also available for 5500 Baht per person.
+These tickets offer seats close to the stage, pick up by air-conditioned minivan, a bigger souvenir and a VIP buffet dinner.
+Please note that the VIP tickets will be sold out quick.
+At PM Tours we offer tickets to this event, please scroll down to go to the booking form or click on the “Book Now” button.

 The Place to be: Tha Pae Gate and the Ping river